Olympics-Japan to ease state of emergency, focus on Games spectators

 Having barred foreign spectators, Japan is due to decide this month on whether to allow domestic spectators at the Games and looks likely to keep some restrictions on crowd numbers.

-Health experts including top medical adviser Shigeru Omi on Wednesday agreed the number of spectators at venues could be raised to 10,000, but only in areas where the “quasi-emergency” has been lifted.
+Health experts including top medical adviser Shigeru Omi on Wednesday agreed the number of spectators at venues could be raised to 10,000, but only in areas where the “quasi-emergency” had been lifted.

-The Mainichi and other media reported the government was aiming to allow spectators into the Games, using the 10,000 cap.
+The Mainichi newspaper and other media reported the government was aiming to allow spectators into the Games, with the 10,000 cap.
 A decision on the maximum number of spectators for the Olympics is due by the end of the month.

-Polls have shown most Japanese remain wary of the Games, particularly as vaccination rates are still lower than in other wealthy nations.

 Omi previously called on the government to better explain to the public how it expects to prevent infections while hosting the Games.